About us

 Chairman Greeting

-Once again it is a pleasure to offer my annual greeting to you.
-This is an opportunity to reflect on industry safety performance, progress at JANSI and consider the external factors that continually challenge and shape the Japanese electric industry.
+Once again, it is a pleasure to offer my annual greeting to you.
+This is an opportunity to reflect on industry safety performance, progress at JANSI and consider the external factors that continually challenge and shape the Japanese nuclear industry as well as the broader international industry.

 William Edward Webster Jr.